dslisleedh/dslisleedh/README.md

 # Hi, I'm DongHeon 👋

 <h>I'm a AI Engineer at UST21 R&D. Please email/tag me if you have any questions.</h>

-## I'm interested in ...

-- Computer Vision
-   - Low level vision task

-- Generative Models

-- Efficient Learning
-  - Data efficient learning
-  - Low complexity models

-## Work experiences ...

-- Remote sensing SST data super resolution
-- Maritime AIS anomaly detection using Convolutional Adversarial Autoencoder
-- Seafog generation prediction

 ## The frameworks I use are ...